pensando/pypi/src_dss/pensando_dss/docs/SearchV1Api.md

     api_instance = search_v1_api.SearchV1Api(api_client)
     query_string = "query-string_example" # str | Simple query string This can be specified as URI parameter.
 For advanced query cases, Users should use specify SearchQuery and pass the SearchRequest in a GET/POST Body The max query-string length is 256 bytes.
 Length of string should be between 0 and 256. (optional)
     _from = 1 # int | From represents the start offset (zero based), used in paginated search requests The results returned would be in the range [From ...
 From+MaxResults-1] This can be specified as URI parameter.
 Default value is 0 and valid range is 0..8192.
-Value should be between 0 and 8192. (optional) max_results = 1 # int | MaxResults is the max-count of search results This can be specified as URI parameter.
-Default value is 50 and valid range is 0..8192.
-Value should be between 0 and 8192. (optional) sort_by = "sort-by_example" # str | SortyBy is an optional parameter and contains the field name to be sorted by, For eg: \"meta.name\" This can be specified as URI parameter.
-Length of string should be between 0 and 256. (optional) sort_order = "sort-order_example" # str | SortOrder is an optional parameter and contains whether to sort ascending or descending This can be specified as URI parameter. (optional) mode = "mode_example" # str | Query Mode. (optional) query_categories = [
+Value should be between 0 and 8192. (optional) query_categories = [
         "query.categories_example",
     ] # [str] | OR of Categories to be matched, AND and Exclude are not supported for this type The max category string length is 64 bytes.
-Length of string should be between 0 and 64. (optional) query_kinds = [
+Length of string should be between 0 and 64. (optional)
-        "query.kinds_example",
-    ] # [str] | OR of Kinds to be matched, AND and Exclude are not supported for this type.
-Should be a valid object Kind. (optional) tenants = [
-        "tenants_example",
-    ] # [str] | OR of tenants within the scope of which search needs to be performed.
-If not specified, it will be set to tenant of the logged in user. (optional) aggregate = True # bool | Indicates whether to perform aggregation on the search results or not. (optional)

     # example passing only required values which don't have defaults set
     try: